stoeps13/connections-doc/source/admin/admin/t_admin_dogear_deleting_links.md

         LinkService.deleteLinkByUIDBatch("/opt/Bookmarks/badlinks.txt")
         ```

+        !!! note
-        **Note:** If you are using DB2® as your database, you can create the batch file for deleting all of the bookmarks associated with a user this way:
+    If you are using DB2® as your database, you can create the batch file for deleting all of the bookmarks associated with a user this way:

         1. Open the DB2 Control Center.
         2. From the command editor, connect to the Bookmarks database.